edthedev/minion/README.md

 3. Change the date accordingly.

-4. List all notes with the according date:
+4. List all notes with their according dates:

  `minion date .`